leohaanpaa/Calculator/README.md

-# Testing hwo to make a Calculator program and styling it with CSS
+# Testing how to make a Calculator program and styling it with CSS